An MBA CREF 2017 Panel Summary: Concentration, Construction and Competition: Banks and Their Evolving Market Role

 Banks played a larger role in CRE originations last year, with balance-sheet lending up by 6 percent compared to 2015, according to MBA numbers.
 CMBS lending was about 15 percent lower than in 2015, while Fannie Mae and Freddie Mac increased their volume by about 10 percent.
 Life companies continued their pattern of consistent annual volume.

-All the panelists said they hope to do as much volume in 2017 as they did in 2016—if not more—but whether they can achieve that goal will depend on the level of demand for capital, as well as the yields they can achieve on real-world deals.
+All the panelists said they hope to do as much volume in 2017 as they did in 2016—if not more—but whether they can achieve that goal will depend on the level of transaction activities, the continuation of strong operating fundamentals and the supply of capital chasing deals.

 Breaching the Wall of Maturities